data301-2020-winter1/course-project-group_6020/ResearchQuestionAnalysis.md

 ## Marla Purevjargal
 ![](https://github.com/data301-2020-winter1/course-project-group_6020/blob/main/image/GraphImages/MarlaGraph1.png)
 >Figure 3.1
-## Observation on the 1st graph:
->This graph shows the correlation between wind speed and registered users with the factors of seasons*
+* **Observation of graph one shows the correlation between wind speed and registered users with the factors of seasons:**
->Spring less than 5000 registered users
+1. Spring had less than 5000 registered users.
->When windspeed is high, not many resigtered users rented a bike especially in fall and winter.
-Surprisingly in the spring, registered user's tendency to rent a bike during high windspeed weather is high
+2. When windspeed is high, not many resigtered users rented a bike especially in fall and winter.
+Surprisingly in the spring, registered user's tendency to rent a bike during high windspeed weather is high.
->This graph shows that higher the temprature, more casual users appear, however, temperature betweem 0.4-0.8 there are number of more casual users are appearing*
+3. This graph shows that higher the temprature, more casual users appear, however, temperature betweem 0.4-0.8 there are number of more casual users are appearing.
->Between 0-1000 almost equal amount of destribution among different temperatures*
+4. Between 0-1000 almost equal amount of destribution among different temperatures.
 ![](https://github.com/data301-2020-winter1/course-project-group_6020/blob/main/image/GraphImages/MarlaGraph2.png)
+>Figure 3.2

-## Observation from graph 2 (Registered users & Temperature)
+* **Observation from graph 2 (Registered users & Temperature):**
->Similar to graph one however we can see Registered users tend to use the bike sharing despite the weather and there are more users appearing densely when temperature is between 0.4-0.8*
+Similar to graph one, we can see Registered users tend to use the bike sharing despite the weather and there are more users appearing densely when temperature is between 0.4-0.8.
 ![](https://github.com/data301-2020-winter1/course-project-group_6020/blob/main/image/GraphImages/MarlaGraph3.png)
+>Figure 3.3
-## Observation from Graph 3
+* **Observation from Graph 3:**
->This graph shows that higher the temprature, more casual users appear, however, temperature betweem 0.4-0.8 there are number of more casual users are appearing*
+1. This graph shows that higher the temprature, more casual users appear, however, temperature betweem 0.4-0.8 there are a number of casual users are appearing.
->Between 0-1000 almost equal amount of destribution among different temperatures*
+2. Between 0-1000 there is an almost equal amount of destribution among different temperatures.
 ![](https://github.com/data301-2020-winter1/course-project-group_6020/blob/main/image/GraphImages/MarlaGraph41.png)
 ![](https://github.com/data301-2020-winter1/course-project-group_6020/blob/main/image/GraphImages/MarlaGraph42.png)
+>Figure 3.4

-## Observation from Graph 4 (Heat Graph)
+* **Observation from Graph 4 (Heat Graph):**
->*This graph shows all the possible correlation between all columns*
+This graph shows all the possible correlation between all columns

 # Anlysis Conclusion
 Our data analysis focused on analyzing the correlation between weather conditions and the number of people renting a bike.
 Our analysis found that humidity among seasons does not vary much, except for spring that concludes that people’s tendency to rent a bike is higher at a humidity level of 0.4 to 0.6.
 From Adam and Khai’s graphs, our analysis on the season factor shows that in spring, there are a comparably lower number of people renting a bike.
 We were surprised by how many people were rental biking in the winter and spring.
 The winter numbers were almost the same as the summer.
 Days with lower wind speed between 0.1-0.2 lead to a significantly higher amount of people biking; from wind speed 0.35 to 0.5,  there is a decline in the number of people biking.
 We can conclude that people prefer lower wind speed.
 Marla’s graph shows that between 0.4-0.5 wind speed, there is not much density of people biking.
 That supports our argument that people prefer lower wind speed.
 Higher the temperature higher the number of people using rental bikes; however, because winter had many people biking, we can conclude that higher temperature is not a significant factor in people’s decision to bike.
 We assumed that people would bike more on the weekend; however, the graph demonstrates almost the same number of users on all weekdays.
 People use rental bikes more during the weekdays rather than weekends.
 On excellent and average weather days, people tend to bike way more than bad weather.
 There are not much of a big difference in people’s tendency to bike in excellent and normal weather but, on lightly bad weather days, there are a significantly low amount of people renting a bike.